-11.49 The tosylate of (2R,3S)-3-phenyl-2-butanol undergoes E2 elimination on treatment with sodium ethoxide to yield (Z)-2-phenyl-2-butene.
+- 11.49 In addition to not undergoing substitution reactions, the alkyl bromide shown in Problem 11.48 also fails to undergo an elimination reaction when treated with base.
+Explain. - 11.50 The tosylate of (2R,3S)-3-phenyl-2-butanol undergoes E2 elimination on treatment with sodium ethoxide to yield (Z)-2-phenyl-2-butene.
 Explain, using Newman projections.

-- 11.50 In light of your answer to Problem 11.49, which alkene, E or Z, would you expect from an E2 reaction on the tosylate of (2R,3R)-3-phenyl-2-butanol?
+- 11.51 In light of your answer to Problem 11.50, which alkene, E or Z, would you expect from an E2 reaction on the tosylate of (2R,3R)-3-phenyl-2-butanol?
 Which alkene would result from E2 reaction on the (2S,3R) and (2S,3S) tosylates?
-Explain. - 11.51 How can you explain the fact that trans-1-bromo-2-methylcyclohexane yields the non-Zaitsev elimination product 3-methylcyclohexene on treatment with base?
+Explain. - 11.52 How can you explain the fact that trans-1-bromo-2-methylcyclohexane yields the non-Zaitsev elimination product 3-methylcyclohexene on treatment with base?